vindolin/https_relay/README.md

 -d "chat_id=XXXXXXXXX&text=Alarm!" --header "X-Relay-Target: api.telegram.org"
 ```

-Or if you can't add the X-Relay-Target header, you can provide a default target host this way:
+Or if you can't add the X-Relay-Target header, you can start the relay with a default target host this way:

 ```bash
 python https_relay.py -p 8077 -t api.telegram.org
 ```